RashmikaDushan/GalaNor-ExoSky/README.md

 **Steps**

-1. *Go to Exosky home page and click on the start button*
+1. *Go to BIFROST home page and click on the Earth*
    - User interacts with the frontend.

+2. *Earth will zoom in and side tab will appear*

-2. *Request to load Earth’s view of exoplanets*
+2. *Then click on the "go to sky view" button and request to load Earth’s view of exoplanets*
    - Frontend requests the backend to load Earth's view of the exoplanets.
    - Backend responds with Earth’s exoplanet view data (coordinates, names, etc.).